etrepum/mb-2014-spring-intro/01-tools/README.md

 collaborate on the same project.

 Go to https://github.com/ and sign up for an account.
-You should also download the GitHub application and set it up with your account.
+You should also download the GitHub application from http://mac.github.com/ and set it up with your account.

 GitHub won't spam you, but the email address you choose will be associated with your account and by default it may be published along with your code.